 The internet searches for Việt Nam tourism in October were 20 per cent higher than in September and 11 times higher than in March.

 Việt said the Vietnamese tourism sector has bolstered advertising in the Indian and Middle Eastern markets.

 "Indian guests also have an affinity for the ethnic Chăm culture in Bình Thuận Province," he noted.
 "Travel agencies like Viettravel are approaching the Indian market while Vietjet Air and Vietnam Airlines will open more direct routes to India from HCM City and Đà Nẵng."

-Nguyễn Minh, vice chairman of the Bình Thuận People’s Committee, said that with the advantage of a 192km-long coastline, Phú Quý Island, Mũi Né, and a diverse array of natural resources and people, Bình Thuận has all the conditions necessary to develop various kinds of tourism products such as relaxing, picnics, risky sports in the sea and caves, spiritual tourism to historical and religious sites and traditional festivals.
+Nguyễn Minh, Vice Chairman of Bình Thuận People’s Committee, admitted that with the advantage of a 192km-long coastline, Phú Quý Island, Mũi Né, and a diverse array of natural resources and people, Bình Thuận has all the conditions necessary to develop various kinds of tourism products such as relaxing, picnics, risky sports in the sea and caves, spiritual tourism to historical sites and traditional festivals.
 VNS